Clarence Elkins: Reform efforts

+Family strain

+Since the night of the crime, Judy's family has been divided due to the case, with some members certain of his guilt and others of his innocence.
+Three years after the trial, the family partly reconciled, but was still divided on Clarence's innocence.
+They only fully reconciled after Clarence's exoneration, but some tension and division remains.

+Due to his time in prison, Clarence filed for divorce in September 2006, which was finalized in 2007.
+Despite this, he and Melinda remain friends to this day.

+In an interview with Forensic Files, Melinda said that she and Clarence never blamed her niece Brooke for his imprisonment, but admitted that she hadn't spoken to her or her mother since the trial.

-Brooke Sutton hasn't spoken to Melinda or Clarence since the latter's trial.
-In an interview with Forensic Files, she expressed remorse for misidentifing her uncle and for putting him and Melinda in the situation they had.
+Brooke Sutton has not spoken to Melinda, Clarence or their children since Clarence's trial.
+In an interview with Forensic Files, she expressed remorse for misidentifying her uncle and for putting him and Melinda in the situation they had.
 She said that her and her parents' relationship with her aunt and ex-uncle are irreparable, despite Clarence's innocence and Mann's conviction.

 Philanthropy

 During 2011, Clarence and his new wife, Molly, established the Clarence Elkins Scholarship at the University of Cincinnati College of Law.
 This scholarship provides $5,000 annually to the Ohio Innocence Project housed at UC Law School, and includes a scholarship to two students in the Ohio Innocence Project each year.

 In popular culture

 In 2009, a television documentary about the Elkins case was released, named Conviction: The True Story of Clarence Elkins.

 Melinda's story of her efforts was later optioned by movie producer/screenwriter David Massar, who said a script is in development.

 Clarence Elkins case was covered in the "All Butt Certain" episode of Forensic Files.
 It was also covered in an episode of I Solved a Murder.

+The podcast “People Are the Worst” covered the case in their episode 158, “Clarence Elkins,” which was posted on 26 June 2025.